Important note about home occupations

 Using your home for your business

-If you are operating a business out of your home, there are zoning code rules you must follow.
-The rules are to make sure the business activity does not disrupt the nearby homes.
+If you run a business out of your home, there are zoning code rules you must follow.
+The rules help to make sure the business activity does not disrupt the nearby homes.

 This page has information on the zoning code rules about using your home for your business.
 The Revenue Division has more information about registering your business with the City of Portland.